 In accordance with the 2018 Code, the Board acknowledges its overall responsibility to shareholders to ensure that an adequate system of risk management and internal control is in place and for reviewing the effectiveness of this system.
 Such a system can only be designed to mitigate, rather than eliminate, the risk of failure to achieve business objectives, and can therefore only provide reasonable, and not absolute, assurance against material misstatement or loss.
 This is essential for reliable financial reporting and also for the effective management of the Group.

-Further details of the Company’s risk management system and internal controls can be found on pages 45 to 49 and 110 of the Annual Report.
+Further details on the Company’s risk management system and internal controls can be found on page 87 of the 2022 Annual Report.

 The following enables the Board to review the effectiveness of the system of internal control and the financial reporting processes: